 Often dogs are given some form of sleeping pills, not necessarily to get them to sleep but to calm them down.
-Many dogs are petrified of loud bangs and fireworks which can put them into a stressed or agitated state.
+Lots of dogs are petrified of loud bangs and fireworks which can put them into a stressed or agitated state.
 This, in turn, can affect their sleep.

 Many dog owners try to find a quick fix to such problems.
 Your own sleeping tablets, human formulated over-the-counter or prescriptions are not a good idea for any pet.
 Your dog could experience a series of complications especially if given the wrong dose which is difficult to measure for K9s.

 A dog’s metabolism works differently from ours.
 With sleep pill poisoning your dog could experience excessive saliva, stomach pain, vomiting or worse.
 If given way too much it can even result in death.

 Can I Give My Dog Sleeping Pills?
 Answer: No

 While some vets may use Valium and Xanax on dogs, these are a definite no in our opinion.